awsdocs/amazon-rds-user-guide/doc_source/Appendix.Oracle.Options.APEX.md

    For **Version**, choose the version of `APEX` that you want to use\.
 If you don't choose a version, version 4\.1\.1\.v1 is the default for 11g, and version 4\.2\.6\.v1 is the default for 12c\.
 **Important**
-If you add the APEX options to an existing option group that is already attached to one or more DB instances, a brief outage occurs while all the DB instances are automatically restarted\.
+If you add the APEX options to an existing option group that is already attached to one or more DB instances, a brief outage occurs\.
+During this outage, all the DB instances are automatically restarted\.

    For more information about adding options, see [Adding an Option to an Option Group](USER_WorkingWithOptionGroups.md#USER_WorkingWithOptionGroups.AddOption)\.